TheCodingSheikh/kubecodex/README.md

 To make ArgoCD manage itself, uncomment `resources` in bootstrap/argo-cd/kustomization.yaml

-Of course — here’s a short, professional section you can add to your README to acknowledge your inspirations:

 ## Example

 This is a full example you can view and get ideas from [kubecodex](https://github.com/TheCodingSheikh/kubecodex/tree/example)